marijnh/Eloquent-JavaScript/18_http.md

 checkboxes, multiple-choice fields, and file pickers.

 Such fields can be inspected and manipulated with JavaScript.
-They fire the `"change"` event when changed, the `"input"` event when text is typed, and receive keyboard events when they have keyboard focus.
+They fire the `"change"` event when changed, fire the `"input"` event when text is typed, and receive keyboard events when they have keyboard focus.
 Properties like `value` (for text and select fields) or `checked` (for checkboxes and radio buttons) are used to read or set the field's